kelias/Jarloo.Sojurn/README.md

 Why was it made?
 ----------------

-Sojurn was developed as an experment to explore Caliburn.micro and Mahapps.metro, and as such provides a great example application to get you familiar with these technologies.
+Sojurn was developed as an experiment to explore Caliburn.micro and Mahapps.metro, and as such provides a great example application to get you familiar with these technologies.
 With that in mind it is a fully flushed out, and functional application.

 About the code